Overv/VulkanTutorial/en/03_Drawing_a_triangle/02_Graphics_pipeline_basics/02_Fixed_functions.md

 The older graphics APIs provided default state for most of the stages of the graphics pipeline.
-In Vulkan you have to be explicit about most pipeline state as it'll be baked into an immutable pipeline state object.
+In Vulkan you have to be explicit about most pipeline states as it'll be baked into an immutable pipeline state object.
 In this chapter we'll fill in all of the structures to configure these fixed-function operations.